SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

-    OR "coal consumption" OR "fossil fuel consumption" OR "consumption of fossil fuel$" OR "energy service$" OR "energy sector" OR "energy supply" OR "energy supplies" OR "global energy" OR "global electricity" OR "energy mix" )
+    OR "coal consumption" OR "fossil fuel consumption" OR "consumption of fossil fuel$" OR "energy service$" OR "energy sector" OR "energy supply" OR "energy supplies" OR "global energy" OR "global electricity" OR "energy mix" OR "phase out" OR "phasing out" OR "transition*"
+    )
 )
 ```